A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

 - Rocks.
 Choose a good variety of sizes, colors, and shapes.

-Optional additions to your Zen Garden
+Optional additions to your Mini Zen Garden

 - Decorative branches